denisa1-2/Task-Manager-API/README.md

 # Task-Manager-API

+## Overview

-A simple REST API built with FastAPI for managing tasks.
+This project is a simple baskend API built with FastAPI that allows users to manage tasks using CRUD operations.

 ## Features